 C – Reserved for clone and config_clone.
 Indicates clone completed

 SELECT adop_session_id, bug_number, session_type, DECODE(status,'N','Applied on other nodes', 'R','Running', 'H','Failed (Hard)', 'F','Failed (Jobs Skipped)', 'S','Success (Jobs Skipped)', 'Y','Success', 'C','Clone Complete') status, applied_file_system_base, patch_file_system_base, node_name, start_date, end_date, ROUND((end_date - start_date) * 24*60,2) exec_time, adpatch_options, autoconfig_status, driver_file_name FROM ad_adop_session_patches WHERE session_type IN ('ADPATCH','HOTPATCH','DOWNTIME','ONLINE') ORDER BY adop_session_id, start_date, end_date;

 The session type column was restricted to the following values:

 ADPATCH: Patches applied using the traditional adpatch tool.
 It is used right after installing 12.2 and before online patching is enabled by applying patch 13543062.

 HOTPATCH: Patches applied in hotpatch mode (aka. no online patching cycle is involved).
 It should be used only when instructed by Oracle.

-DOWNTIME: Patches applied when all application services are down.
+DOWNTIME: Patches are applied when all application services are down.
 Only used when instructed by Oracle, such as when applying 12.2.6 RUP.